nrg5223/RankingCreator/README.md

           rankings of the projects; rankings of song length ranges)
 >> - go to home screen
 >>      - to: home screen

+### Re-ranking plan
+>
+> 1. Add new items to data file
+> 2. Create new combination set (combos w/ new items)
+> 3. Get user votes for new combinations
+> 4. Write results to result file
+>

 ### Known Bugs
 > None.